Asp1112/MDS-DTA/README.md

 ## Introduction

 This project provides MDS framework for robust affinity prediction and enzyme mining.
-It models compound structures as molecular graphs and protein sequences as tokenized inputs, then fuses both modalities to estimate binding affinity.
+It models compound structures as molecular graphs and protein sequences as tokenized inputs, then fuses both modalities to estimate affinity and aid in enzyme screening.

 The repository includes: